 Compile

-Run the following command to build a jar file.
+Run the following command to create a jar file.

 lein uberjar

-After this two files should be created in target/.
+After executing the command, two files should be created in target /.
 We will use the standalone version: {project name}-standalone.jar.

 Service